OlympusDAO/olympus-docs/docs/overview/09_convertible-deposits.md

 ##### Important Borrowing Restrictions

 - **No Redemption While Borrowing**: Users cannot complete their redemption while they have an open loan
+- **No Cancellation While Borrowing**: Users cannot cancel their redemption while they have unpaid principal
-- **Must Repay First**: Either repay the loan in full or wait for it to default before completing redemption
+- **Must Repay First**: Repay the outstanding principal and interest before completing or cancelling redemption
 - **Single Loan**: For a given redemption, only one loan can be taken
+- **Conversion Requires Cancellation**: Receipt tokens securing an active redemption cannot be converted to OHM.
+To convert, borrowers must repay the loan, cancel the redemption to recover the receipt tokens and position, then use the conversion flow if the position is still eligible.

 ##### Borrowing Benefits